CGAL/cgal-web/_posts/2018-04-01-GreenProjectAward.md

 <h3>The CGAL Testsuite on Fairphones</h3>

 <p>The 120 CGAL packages are tested continuously on about 30 platforms, where platform
-means Linux/Windows Distribution * compiler * boost-version * Debug/Release * ...
+means Linux/Windows Distribution * compiler * boost-version * Debug/Release * etc.
 As CGAL is not a monolithic software, each unit test can be performed on low energy consumption hardware.
 In May 2018 we migrate from a server farm close to Reykjavik to 120*30 <a href="https://www.fairphone.com/en/">Fairphones</a>